This is the first article in our series on Stress and Anxiety. Take our Stress or Anxiety? quiz

 A panic disorder, which is characterized by panic attacks, produces feelings of terror that arise seemingly out of nowhere.
 Sometimes they are mistaken for a heart attack because they bring on strong physical symptoms like chest pain, heart palpitations, shortness of breath, and dizziness.

 Phobias are also a form of anxiety.
 They include the fear of heights, spiders, and small places (claustrophobia).
-Sometimes a phobia can be so severe that the fear itself, and the attempt to control it, can be overwhelming.
+Sometimes a phobia can be so severe that the attempt to control it can be overwhelming.

 If you find you are experiencing repeated, negative thoughts or images which feel out of your control, you may have obsessive-compulsive disorder (OCD).
-Find more information on OCD from the National Institute of Mental Health.
+Find more information on OCD from the National Institute of Mental Health (NIMH).

 Treating and coping with anxiety disorders